Unfortunately it looks like you are using an outdate browser

 Resources for Staff, Faculty, Employees, Artists, and Students at A.C.T.

-- A.C.T. staff, faculty, employees, artists, and students of all identities are welcome to participate in the Anti-Racist Book Club, who meet monthly to discuss books and media.
-This space is facilitated by Alejandra Maria Rivas.
-The book club is currently reading Hood Feminism: Notes from the Women the Movement Forgot by Mikki Kendall and will meet in November 2023.
+• A.C.T. staff, faculty, employees, artists, and students of all identities are welcome to participate in the Anti-Racist Book Club, who meet monthly to discuss books and media.

 The Anti-Racist Book Club has read the following books.
 All books have been purchased from Marcus Books in Oakland, CA.